andywalton7/sdk-test/source/index.html.md

 GET https://api.electioapp.com/labels/{consignmentReference}
 ```

 When you allocate a consignment, PRO automatically generates delivery labels for that consignment to be delivered using its allocated service.
-The next step in the process is to get those delivery labels via the **Get Labels** endpoint.
+The next step in the process is to get those delivery labels via the **[Get Labels](https://docs.electioapp.com/#/api/GetLabels)** endpoint.

 The **Get Labels** endpoint takes the `{consignmentReference}` of the consignment you want to get labels for as a path parameter, and returns all label file data associated with that consignment as a base64-encoded byte array, as well as a `ContentType` property indicating the file format that the label(s) are in.

 Labels are only valid for the combination of the consignment and its allocated carrier service.
 If you were to de-allocate a consignment for any reason, the consignment's existing labels would be purged from the database, and you would need to run **Get Labels** again once the consignment had been re-allocated.

 <aside class="note">
+  For full reference information on the <strong>Get Labels</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetLabels">Get Labels API Reference</a></strong>.

   In addition to the <strong>Get Labels</strong> endpoint, you can also use the following PRO endpoints to get label data:

   * <strong>Get Labels in Format</strong> - returns a consignment's labels in a file format of your choice.
   * <strong>Get Package Label</strong> - returns a label for an individual package.
   * <strong>Get Package Label in Format</strong> - returns a label for an individual package in a file format of your choice.
 </aside>

 > Example Get Labels Request